Tutorial - Integrate Dynamo

 To infinity and beyond

 Nice!
-You are now able to create an app that can integrate with Dynamo (Sandbox) using a Generic Worker!
+You are now able to create an app that can integrate with Dynamo (Sandbox) using a Dynamo Worker!

 Of course, the journey doesn't end here.
 Check out some of our other tutorials or try to replace Dynamo script from this tutorial with one of your own!